Static Analysis (SAST) & Building Your Own Rules

 The goal is to find problems that are computationally complex or “undecidable” to find during manual testing.
 These tools scan your source code to detect:

-• Security Vulnerabilities: Weak cryptography, injection flaws.
+- Security Vulnerabilities: Weak cryptography, hardcoded credentials, injection flaws.

-• Reliability Issues: Resource leaks, null pointer dereferences.
+- Reliability Issues: Resource leaks, null pointer dereferences.

-• Bad Practices: Violating coding standards (like MISRA or Google Style Guides).
+- Bad Practices: Violating coding standards (like MISRA or Google Style Guides).

 The “False Positive” Dilemma

 If you’ve ever run a security scan, you know the pain of sifting through 500 warnings where 490 are useless.
 This happens because static analysis relies on approximations.
+To save time, the analyzer sacrifices some precision.
+This leads to two outcomes you need to understand:

-2. False Negative: The tool says the code is clean, but a bug exists.
+- False Negative: The tool says the code is clean, but a bug exists.
 This is dangerous in security contexts.

 Code in Action: What the Scanner Sees